 DASHBOARD

 The Dashboard provides a real-time summary of all cash flows to and from the different sources for each vault.
-From the Dashboard the user can hyperlink to individual vaults to access more detailed information.
+From the Dashboard, the user can hyperlink to individual vaults to access detailed information.
 Users can also export to file (CSV) for detailed analysis or report generation.